 Then came new orders.

-The reconnaissance boys had spotted the German Fifteenth and Seventeenth Armies moving to the north, hightailing it out of France for Belgium and on course to pass through Mons’s many crossroads.
+The reconnaissance boys had spotted the German Fifteenth and Seventh Armies moving to the north, hightailing it out of France for Belgium and on course to pass through Mons’s many crossroads.
 So the 3rd Armored turned on a dime and raced north—107 miles in two days—arriving just in time to lay an ambush.

 The tank commander dropped into the turret and lowered the split hatch covers, leaving just a crack for air.
 He slumped into his seat behind Clarence, his boyish face still creased by the impression of his goggles.
 Staff Sergeant Paul Faircloth of Jacksonville, Florida, was also twenty-one, quiet and easygoing, with a sturdy build, black hair, and olive skin.
 Some assumed he was French or Italian, but he was half Cherokee.
 As the platoon sergeant, Paul had been checking on the other crews and positioning them for the night.
 Normally the platoon leader would do this, but their lieutenant was a new replacement and still learning the ropes.

 For two days Paul had been on his feet in the commander’s position, standing halfway out of his hatch with the turret up to his ribs.
 From there he could anticipate the column’s movements to help the driver brake and steer.
 In the event of a sudden halt—when another crew threw a track or got mired in mud, for instance—Paul was always the first out of the tank to help.

 “I’m taking your watch tonight,” Clarence said.
 “I’ll do a double.”

 The offer was generous, but Paul resisted—he could handle it.